Arpit-DS/Daily-Learning/README.md

            letter-spacing:0.6px">
         <p style="padding: 10px;
               color:white;">
-          Hey, Nice to e-meet you. <br>
-          If you have stumbled to reach here, I am taking the opportunity to consider that you want to know more about this repository.<br>
+          Hey,Thanks for visiting this repository, I am taking the opportunity to consider that you want to know more about this repository.<br>
           This repository contains my daily learning related to <br>
                    1. Python Programming<br>
                    2. Machine Learning<br>